 Year 8 Geography provides many strong units balancing the need to teach both physical and human geography at different scales.
 The year starts with the investigation of hot desert ecosystems and continues with the exploration of weather, both daily and extreme (tropical storms).
 The Brazilian city of Rio de Janeiro comes next allowing a focus on urban challenges and opportunities.
 The management of our globally important resources of water, food and energy with a focus on the U.K. follows and the year end with discovering the rapidly developing African country of Nigeria.

-GCSE geography is a forward looking two year course following the AQA GCSE specification.
+GCSE geography is a forward looking three year course following the AQA GCSE specification.
 The course is spread across three years, having started in Year 9.
 Year 10 begins with some Physical Geography and swiftly moves on to Human Geography which continues into Year 11.